josaraviam/ordinary4thRevolution/README.md

 ### 6️⃣ Database Initialization

-The system will automatically create the required collections on first run:
+The system will automatically create the collections on first run:
 - `patients`
 - `vitals`
 - `alerts`